Pakistan: Several killed in Peshawar mosque explosion | DW | 04.03.2022

 Authorities in the northwestern city of Peshawar say the explosion happened inside a Shiite Muslim mosque as worshippers gathered for Friday prayers.

-Pakistani police said Friday that a powerful bomb went off inside a mosque in the northwestern city of Peshawar, killing at least 30 people and wounding dozens more.
+Pakistani police said Friday that a powerful explosion has hit a mosque in the northwestern city of Peshawar, killing at least 30 people and wounding dozens more.

 Police official Waheed Khan said the blast happened at the Kucha Risaldar mosque in Peshwar's old city, where worshippers had gathered for Friday prayers.